 As an incentive to increase the length of its guests stays, Disney offers upgrades known as a “Park Hopper” as well as substantial discounts on multi-day tickets.

 Since Disney uses “surge pricing”, the price of admission goes up on the most popular days including the summer months and the winter holidays.
-This highest surge price for a standard one-day ticket is $159.00 which occurs between Christmas and New Years Day (during 2021).
+This highest surge price for a standard one-day ticket is $164.00 which occurs during the peak holiday season.

 Disney Annual Passes

 If you think that you will making multiple trips to the Walt Disney World Resort and are looking for additional options, then an annual pass could be the way to go.
 Disney offers a variety of different passes at various price points so there should be an option that fits both your needs and your budget.

 As of winter 2022, there is only one option for non-Florida residents and the four annual pass options are outlined below:

 - Disney Incredi-Pass: $1,449 (No blackout dates, up to 5 park reservations at a time).

 - Disney Sorcerer Pass: $999 (Only available to Florida Residents and DVC Members -blackout dates apply, up to 5 park reservations at a time).